doukous/calculator-app/README.md

 ### Continued development

-I find that I am as comfortable that I thought for algorithms and Data Structures while building the calculator algorithm.
+I find that I am not as comfortable that I thought with algorithms and Data Structures while building the calculator algorithm.
 I will definitely work on this.

 ### Useful resources